 2.3 When determining the end of day balance on your account for the purpose of calculating interest, transactions which occur on non-banking days (for example, NPP Payments made or received on a non-banking day) are treated as having been made on the next banking day and will be recorded on your statement as having occurred on that next banking day.
-So, your end of day balance for a non-banking day.
+So, your end of day balance for a non-banking day will be the same as the end of day balance for the preceding banking day.